damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 ### Organizations supporting HTTPS

 There is a huge movement in favor of securing all the web.
-W3C fully [supports the cause][w3c-https] and explain very well the reasons for that.
+W3C fully [supports the cause][w3c-https] and explains very well the reasons for that.
 Richard Barnes, a writer for Mozilla Security Blog, suggested that [Firefox would deprecate HTTP][moz-http-deprecate], and would no longer accept unsecured connections.
 Recently, Mozilla published a [communicate][moz-comm] reiterating the importance of HTTPS.

 ### Free SSL/TLS Certificates